chef-boneyard/chef-web-docs-2016/includes_role/includes_role_formats_json.rst

      }
    }

-The JSON format has two additional settings:
+The |json| format has two additional settings:

 .. list-table::
    :widths: 200 300